lesenergiques/polysun-server-setup/readme.md

   This is `Polysun Network License Manager` that we will have to upload to the server.

 ## Define initial server setup

-* Procure a server, for instance a CX11 virtual machine at [Hetzner](https://www.hetzner.com/cloud).
-  I recommend using the latest Ubuntu Server LTS (64bits).

 * The Polysun Network License Manager needs to run as `root`, so no need to create a dedicated user.